 H-1B visa: Joe Biden says he will revoke suspension if elected as US president

-Biden said India was a ‘natural partner’ of US and strengthening ties between the two countries will be a matter of high priority for him.
+Biden said India was a ‘natural partner’ of the US and strengthening ties between the two countries would be a matter of high priority for him.

-United States presidential candidate Joe Biden has said he will revoke the suspension of the H-1B visa, sought by tens of thousands of Indian citizens every year, if he is elected to power, PTI reported on Thursday.
-Biden added that strengthening the relationship with India would be a matter of high priority for his administration.
+The United States’ Democratic presidential candidate Joe Biden has said he will revoke the suspension of the H-1B visa, sought by tens of thousands of Indian citizens every year, if he is elected to power, PTI reported on Thursday.
+Biden said that strengthening the US’ relationship with India would be a matter of high priority for his administration.

 On June 23, United States President Donald Trump signed an executive order to suspend several categories of foreign work visas, including the H-1B visa that is highly sought-after by Indian IT professionals, till the end of 2020.
-Trump’s decision came amid a sharp increase in the unemployment rate in the US because of the coronavirus pandemic.
+Trump’s decision came amid a sharp increase in the unemployment rate in the US due to the coronavirus pandemic.

-Addressing a digital town hall meeting on Asian American and Pacific Islander issues, Biden praised the contribution of skilled workers who enter the US under the H-1B visa.
+Addressing a digital town hall meeting on Asian-American and Pacific Islander issues, Biden praised the contribution of skilled workers who enter the US under the H-1B visa.
 “He [Trump] just ended H-1B visas [for] the rest of this year,” he said.
 “That will not be in my administration.
 The people on the company visa have built this country.”

 Biden also criticised Trump for his “cruel and inhumane” immigration policies.
-When asked about the policy changes he would bring about in the first 100 days of his presidency, the former American vice president said: “On day one, I’m going to send the legislative immigration reform bill to [US] Congress to provide a roadmap to citizenship for 11 million undocumented immigrants who contribute so much to this country, including 1.7 million [17 lakh] from the American Association of Physicians of Indian Origin community.”
+When asked about the policy changes he would bring about in the first 100 days of his presidency, the former American vice-president said: “On day one, I’m going to send the legislative immigration reform bill to [US] Congress to provide a roadmap to citizenship for 11 million undocumented immigrants who contribute so much to this country, including 1.7 million [17 lakh] from the American Association of Physicians of Indian Origin community.”

 Also read: